15 Books to inspire you to build a Global Business

 Founders at Work: Stories of Startups’ Early Days is a collection of interviews with founders of famous technology companies about what happened in the very earliest days.

-These people are celebrities now.
-What was it like when they were just a couple friends with an idea?
 Founders like Steve Wozniak (Apple), Caterina Fake (Flickr), Mitch Kapor (Lotus), Max Levchin (PayPal), and Sabeer Bhatia (Hotmail) tell you in their own words about their surprising and often very funny discoveries as they learned how to build a company.

 Where did they get the ideas that made them rich?
 How did they convince investors to back them?
 What went wrong, and how did they recover?